Skip to contents

 • A final threshold will always be added for values that are at or above the highest valid user-specified threshold in the data frame, and the color for this final threshold can be specified using the color_for_last_group argument.

 • The function will disregard threshold-color pairs where the threshold is empty, duplicated, or outside the aforementioned limits.
 The function will then sort the threshold-color pairs based on the threshold value to prevent problematic requests (e.g., threshold 1 at 0.15 and threshold 2 at 0.10 will be rearranged to 0.10 and 0.15, but the colors entered for those thresholds will be preserved during the sort).
+At least one valid threshold-color pair must remain after this cleaning.

-• See details for further information.
+• See the "Details" section and "plot-risk" vignette for further information.

 color_for_last_group